BeninASolomon/News-Summarization-and-Text-to-Speech-Application-/README.md

 Usage

-Input a news article URL or paste raw text
+* Input a news article URL

-Click on Summarize to generate a shorter version of the news
+* Click on Summarize to generate a shorter version of the news

-Click on Convert to Speech to hear the summarized text
+* Click on Convert to Speech to hear the summarized text

-Download the audio file for offline listening (if implemented)
+* Download the audio file for offline listening (if implemented)

 Contributors

 Benin A. Solomon (@BeninASolomon)

-License

-This project is licensed under the MIT License.